 Today the Wilderness estate has been restored from records, old photographs and drawings with a walled garden and Orangery formed on the old footings.
 The manor has been renovated with key views of the parkland opened under renowned landscape architect Kim Wilkie, with the lake de-silted and widened, pleasure grounds and woodland rides restored.
 A bio-mass boiler provides heating across the estate fuelled by thinning from the extensive forestry as a result of over 100 acres of new planting.

 Guests are welcomed at our traditional sweet shop reception before being taken to their Wilderness home.
-Arrive to a Wilderness package in the kitchen of local essentials including Hillfarm Rapeseed Oil, freshly baked bread, butter and milk as well as Adnams fizz.
-Pad across heated floors to divide up bedrooms and claim the best en suite, before making cups of tea in modern kitchens and putting your feet up.
+Our concierge team will familiarise you with your property, before leaving you to pad across heated floors to divide up bedrooms and claim the best en suite.

 With plenty to do on the estate, our concierge team will make contact upon booking to offer activities and the option to add on a private Wilderness chef for meals or the duration of your stay.
 Choose from exploring the estate by bike on the Wilderness Pashley cycles, by water on paddle boards and rowing boats or with the guidance of one of our Wilderness Rangers.
 For those looking for countryside pursuits there is everything you would expect such as clay pigeon shooting and fishing to archery.